FraunhoferIOSB/camera_aravis2/README.md

     - `ExposureTime`* (Double): Sets the Exposure time when 'ExposureMode' is 'Timed' and 'ExposureAuto' is 'Off'.
     - `AcquisitionFrameRateEnable`* (Bool): Controls if the AcquisitionFrameRate feature is writable and used to control the acquisition rate.
     - `AcquisitionFrameRate`* (Double): Controls the acquisition rate (in Hertz) at which the frames are captured.
-    - `END` (List): Additional GenICam parameters that are not be set at the end of the 'AcquisitionControl' section.
+    - `END` (List): Additional GenICam parameters that are to be set at the end of the 'AcquisitionControl' section.
 Nested parameter list is evaluated in alphabetical order.
 - `AnalogControl`
-    - `BEGIN` (List): Additional GenICam parameters that are not be set at the beginning of the 'AcquisitionControl' section.
+    - `BEGIN` (List): Additional GenICam parameters that are to be set at the beginning of the 'AcquisitionControl' section.
 Nested parameter list is evaluated in alphabetical order.
     - `GainAuto`* (String): Sets the automatic gain control mode.
 Values possible: 'Off', 'Once', or 'Continuous'.
     - `Gain`* (List): Key-Value pairs of type string (key) and double (value) to set specific gain values in case 'GainAuto' is set to 'Off'.
 In this, the key will be set as value to the 'GainSelector' and the value will be set to the 'Gain' feature.
 The list is evaluated in alphabetical order.
     - `BlackLevelAuto`* (String): Controls the mode for automatic black level adjustment.
 Values possible: 'Off', 'Once', or 'Continuous'.
     - `BlackLevel`* (List): Key-Value pairs of type string (key) and double (value) to set specific black level values in case 'BlackLevelAuto' is set to 'Off'.
 In this, the key will be set as value to the 'BlackLevelSelector' and the value will be set to the 'BlackLevel' feature.
 The list is evaluated in alphabetical order.
     - `BalanceWhiteAuto`* (String): Controls the mode for automatic black level adjustment.
 Values possible: 'Off', 'Once', or 'Continuous'.
     - `BalanceRatio`* (List): Key-Value pairs of type string (key) and double (value) to set specific balance ratio values in case 'BalanceWhiteAuto' is set to 'Off'.
 In this, the key will be set as value to the 'BalanceRatioSelector' and the value will be set to the 'BalanceRatio' feature.
 The list is evaluated in alphabetical order.
-    - `END` (List): Additional GenICam parameters that are not be set at the end of the 'AcquisitionControl' section.
+    - `END` (List): Additional GenICam parameters that are to be set at the end of the 'AcquisitionControl' section.
 Nested parameter list is evaluated in alphabetical order.

 In the sections where a certain order of predefined parameters is considered and implemented, the user can specify a list of additional GenICam parameters nested underneath the parameter `BEGIN` and `END`, respectively, which are not explicitly evaluated as part of the list above.
 This allows for the user to specify parameters which are not known to camera_aravis2.
 Similar holds for the parameters within the 'DeviceControl' category.

-It is to be noted, however, that the nested parameters are evaluated in alphabetical order, which might lead to unintended behavior, depending on the camera device.
+**IMPORTANT**: It is to be noted, however, that the nested parameters are evaluated in alphabetical order, which might lead to unintended behavior, depending on the camera device.

+To force a manual order of some parameters use the prefix `#NN_` in the parameter name.
+That prefix will be removed but the alphabetical order of the params will be preserved.
+Image you have a parameter that needs to be preceded by another selector parameter, with these prefixes now you can use this features.
+See below for an example.

 The example values that are given in case of string parameters are given in accordance with the GenICam SNFC.
 The possible values might differ according to the actual implementation by the camera manufacturer.